Anwarvic/anwarvic.github.io/README.md

 ## Google Analytics

-You can enable Google Analytics on your blog.
+You can enable Google Analytics for your blog.
 To customize this, you only need to add your Tracking ID (or Measurement ID) to the `google_analytics` variable in the `_config.yml` file.
 To know how to get this ID, check out the following [page](https://support.google.com/analytics/answer/9304153?utm_campaign=2021-q1-onboarding-ga&utm_source=google-growth&utm_medium=email&utm_content=gold-welcome-0).

-If you want to check the Javascript code responsible for enabling Google Analytics, you can check the `footer.html` file.
-You will find the following
+The Javascript code responsible for enabling Google Analytics can be seen below and it's inserted in the `footer.html` file:
-code:
 ```HTML
 <!-- Adding Google Analytics -->
 {% if site.google_analytics and jekyll.environment != "development" %}